-A: All applicants, whether accepted, waitlisted, or rejected, will be informed by email on a date set by the NEH (March 31, 2017).
+A: All applicants, whether accepted, waitlisted, or rejected, will be informed by email on a date set by the NEH in March 2021.
 We also call all accepted applicants.
 If your email address or phone number has changed since you applied on the NEH website, please let us know so we can update our records.
-Accepted applicants will have until April 7, 2017 to accept or decline the offer.
+Accepted applicants will have one week to accept or decline the offer.

 Q: Can I get continuing education credits for attending the Summer Institute?

 A: Yes.
 San José State University will offer up to 7 units of academic credit that Scholars can earn through participation in the institute.
-Credit will be in either Communication Studies or Theatre Arts, depending on which the scholar prefers.
+Credit will be in Communication Studies.
 More information about signing up for academic credit will be provided upon acceptance to the institute.

 Q: If I’m accepted, can my family and/or spouse come along?

 A: This program encourages interaction among a group of NEH Scholars.
 While your family

 and/or spouse may come to San José while you are participating in the institute, the NEH does not allow nonparticipants to attend sessions or go on excursions.

 Q: Is this institute structured primarily for teachers in California?